Flows of $G_2$-Structures associated to Calabi-Yau Manifolds: Laplacian Flow of G2 -Structures

 The identity \eqref{eqn-Lie-deriv-MA1/3-flow} indicates that the flow of $\omega_t$ \eqref{eqn-ansatz-omega-flow} is related to the MA$^{\frac{1}{3}}$ flow; this will be made precise in the following section.

-A similar consideration of the other Lie derivative term tells us that the complex structure $J_t$ on $X^6$ must be changing in time.
-This is because the expression produces terms of type $(2,1)$ with respect to the current complex structure $J_t$.
-In order for $\Omega_t$ to remain a $(3,0)$-form so that we can define a time-dependent $G_2$-structure $\varphi_t$ by the expression
+A similar consideration of the other Lie derivative term tells us that the complex structure $J_t$ on $X^4$ (and respectively on $X^6$) must be changing in time.
+This is because the expression produces terms of type $(1,1)$ (respectively type $(2,1)$) with respect to the current complex structure $J_t$.
+In order for $\Omega_t$ to remain a $(2,0)$-form (respectively $(3,0)$-form) so that we can define a time-dependent $G_2$-structure $\varphi_t$ by the expression

 on $M^7$, the complex structure $J_t$ must change as well.
 To solve the coupled system \eqref{eqn-ansatz-omega-flow}, \eqref{eqn-ansatz-Omega-flow}, we will act on compatible structures by a moving family of diffeomorphisms $\Theta_t$ so that from this new point of view, the complex structure is fixed; this idea can be found in \cite{FPPZ21a}.